greerso/testnet/README.md

 ### Connecting the clients

-All clients supporting the ProgPoW v0.9.2 algorithm (EIP-1057) are able to sync with Gangnam Testnet.
+All clients supporting the ProgPoW v0.9.2 algorithm (EIP-1057) can sync with Gangnam Testnet.

 ##### Ethereum ProgPoW (Recommended)